 In other words, XEQT is a fund of funds.

-The four Blackrock ETFs that makes up XEQT holdings and their weights as at August 24, 2022 are:
+The four Blackrock ETFs that makeup XEQT holdings and their weights as of March 3, 2023, are:

 It also holds a negligible amount of cash.

 The asset allocation ETF is also diversified across sectors.
 Financials and Information Technology are the 2 largest sectors with 19.78% and 15.47% respectively.

 Overall, the top 5 sectors account for 66.88% of its total assets as of March 1, 2023.
 Of course, the allocations may look different over time depending on how each sector performs.